As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Plugin Usage

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to display your links on your site.
+Now that you know how to configure link categories and how to add, edit and delete links, let’s show you how to display links on your site.

 Links Widget

-To access and configure your Link widgets, go to your navigation menu and choose Appearance > Widgets …
+To access and configure your Link widgets, click on Appearance > Widgets in your navigation menu …

 You will see a ‘Links’ widget in the Available Widgets section …